Skip to content

 • by Alissa McMillan

-Varicose veins are a common problem that affect around 25 million people in the United States.
+Varicose veins are a common problem that affects millions of Americans.
 While dark, ropey veins are the most obvious sign, other signs can be less obvious and more difficult to diagnose.
-What’s more, the symptoms caused by varicose veins can have a major impact on your quality of life.
-Symptoms can become so severe that you can’t participate in activities you once enjoyed.varicose vein symptoms
+While manageable at first, untreated varicose vein symptoms can eventually have a major impact on your quality of life.

 3. Discoloration